Lanzhou–Xinjiang high-speed railway

 The Lanzhou–Xinjiang high-speed railway, also known as Lanzhou–Xinjiang Passenger Railway or Lanxin Second Railway (兰新铁路第二双线 (蘭新鐵路第二雙線, Lánxīn tiělù dìèr shuāngxiàn)), is a high-speed railroad in Northwestern China from Lanzhou in Gansu Province to Ürümqi in the Xinjiang Uyghur Autonomous Region.
-It forms part of what China designates the Eurasia Continental Bridge corridor, a domestic high-speed railway corridor running from its city of Lianyungang in Jiangsu to the Kazakh border.
-The line is also shared with the conventional trains.
+It forms part of what China designates the Eurasia Continental Bridge corridor, a domestic high-speed railway corridor running from the city of Lianyungang in Jiangsu to the Kazakh border.
+The line is also shared with conventional trains.

+Due to damage caused by geographically unstable terrain, traffic on parts of the line was suspended several times.

 History

 Construction work began on November 4, 2009.
 The 1776 km railway took four years to complete, of which, 795 km is in Gansu, 268 km in Qinghai and 713 km in Xinjiang.
 Track laying for the line was completed on November 16, 2013.
 Thirty-one stations will be built along the line.
 The project costs 143.5 billion yuan.

-Unlike the existing Lanxin railway, which runs entirely in Gansu and Xinjiang, the new high-speed rail is routed from Lanzhou to Xining in Qinghai Province before heading northwest across the Qilian Mountains into the Hexi Corridor at Zhangye.
+Unlike the older Lanxin railway, the line is routed via Xining, the capital of Qinghai and the start of the Qinghai–Tibet railway, before heading northwest across the Qilian Mountains into the Hexi Corridor at Zhangye.
 The rail tracks in the section near Qilianshan No. 2 Tunnel are at 3607 m above sea level, making it the highest high-speed rail track in the world.